gazebosim/gz-sim/tutorials/headless_rendering.md

 ign gazebo -v 4 -s --headless-rendering sensors_demo.sdf
 ```

-If you are using Ignition Gazebo as a library, then you can configure the
+If you are using Gazebo as a library, then you can configure the
 server to use headless rendering through the
 `ServerConfig::SetHeadlessRendering(bool)` function.
 Make sure your SDF
 world uses OGRE2.